oddcamp/rack-prefer/README.md

 Rails automatically includes the `rack/prefer` file.

-Once you have access to Rack::Request object (rails ActionDispatch::Request object inherits from Rack's Rack::Request) you also have access to Prefer header.
+Once you have access to Rack::Request object (Rails ActionDispatch::Request object inherits from Rack's Rack::Request) you also have access to Prefer header.
 So for a request like the following prefer headers: